IMPORTANT INFORMATION AND WHO WE ARE

 We will only use your personal data when the law allows us to.
 Most commonly, we will use your personal data in the following circumstances:

 - Where we need to perform the contract we are about to enter into or have entered into with you.

 - Where it is necessary for our legitimate interests (or those of a third party) and your interests and fundamental rights do not override those interests.

 - Where we need to comply with a legal obligation.

-See Clause 10 to find out more about the types of lawful basis that we will rely on to process your personal data.
+See below to find out more about the types of lawful basis that we will rely on to process your personal data.